corcorana/restingIAF/iaf_manu.md

 Should it be the case that PAF and CoG track one another almost identically, then only one of these measures need be selected for the remainder of the analysis [as per @jann2010].
 However, it could be the case that PAF and CoG diverge under certain circumstances, the understanding of which may shed light on the nature of the IAF (and alpha-band dynamics more generally).
 It is of course a notable advantage of the present method that it enables researchers to rapidly derive sample-wide estimates of both PAF and CoG, thus furnishing a convenient means of estimator comparison.
-To the best of our knowledge, no other automated technique provides the functionality to simultaneously compute both of these IAF indices.
+To the best of our knowledge, no previously reported automated technique provides the functionality to simultaneously compute both of these IAF indices.

 ## Estimation of simulated IAFs
 Our preliminary set of simulation analyses indicated that the SGF technique approached an optimal level of performance when 2 min synthetic signals featured at least 36 s of alpha-band oscillations (SNR = 0.30).